ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 # Introduction

-This document explores the unintended operational impacts of network overlays—such as VPNs and MASQUE-based tunnels—on highly scalable Internet streaming applications.
+This document explores the unintended operational impacts of network overlays, such as VPNs and MASQUE-based tunnels, on highly scalable Internet streaming applications.
 Because these streaming architectures are optimized for specific network environments, overlay-enforced policy changes can degrade performance.
 This analysis serves as a foundational exploration to guide future work regarding potential mitigations and design improvements.

 The authors acknowledge the inherent friction between maximizing Internet transport privacy and maintaining the operational efficiency of data-intensive applications.
 Integrating these competing operational requirements into architectural designs is a complex task.